 - The facility includes a True Cold Fill (approx. +4°C) capability to avoid loss of biological activity during fill, and was constructed to meet US and European regulations.

 CEL-SCI’s focus in HPV is not the development of an antiviral against HPV in the general population.
-Instead it is the development of an immunotherapy to be used in patients who are immune suppressed by diseases such as HIV and are therefore less able or unable to control HPV and its resultant diseases.
-This group of patients has no viable treatment options available to them and there are, to CEL-SCI’s knowledge, no competitors at the current time.
-HPV is also relevant to the head and neck cancer Phase III study since it is now known that some strains of HPV are associated with and may cause head and neck cancer.
-Multikine was shown to be able to kill, or eliminate, a number of strains of HPV (as determined by HPV-PCR) in a Phase I study of Multikine in HIV infected women with cervical dysplasia.
+Instead, it is the development of an immunotherapy to be used in patients who are immune suppressed by diseases such as HIV and are therefore less able or unable to control HPV infection and its resultant diseases.
+These patients have no viable treatment options available to them.
+HPV is also relevant to the head and neck cancer in the Phase III study since it is now known that some strains of HPV are associated with and may cause head and neck cancer.
+Multikine was shown to be able to kill, or eliminate, a number of strains of HPV (as determined by HPV-PCR) in a Phase I study of Multikine in HIV/HPV co-infected women with cervical dysplasia.

 Potential role in multiple tumors to be explored in future R&D: Preliminary data from the ongoing clinical development program for the Multikine investigational therapy suggests that it may have a potential role in other cancers.
 Because the Multikine investigational therapy already has shown preliminary biological activity in very early-phase clinical studies in both cervical dysplasia/neoplasia and prostate cancer, CEL-SCI intends to pursue further R&D to investigate these potential roles in the future.